AdobeDocs/experience-platform.en/help/catalog/home.md

 ### [!DNL Experience Data Model] (XDM) System

-[!DNL Experience Data Model] (XDM) System is the standardized framework by which [!DNL Platform] organizes customer experience data. [!DNL Experience Platfor]m leverages XDM schemas to describe the structure of data in a consistent and reusable way.
+[!DNL Experience Data Model] (XDM) System is the standardized framework by which [!DNL Platform] organizes customer experience data. [!DNL Experience Platform] leverages XDM schemas to describe the structure of data in a consistent and reusable way.

 When data is ingested into [!DNL Platform], the structure of that data is mapped to an XDM schema and stored within the [!DNL Data Lake] as part of a **dataset**.
 The metadata for each dataset is tracked by [!DNL Catalog Service], which includes a reference to the XDM schema that the dataset conforms to.